Jaykul/GitOps-Principles/slides.md

 One point to mention here: it doesn't really matter _how_ this is achieved.
 WHether it's event-based monitoring of actual state changes, or polling the state over and over again.
 Whether the agent pulls directly from git, or there's a pipeline that moves code from source control to effective application.
 For those of you familiar with the old Windows PowerShell DSC, a trivial GitOps agent might just be the old LCM in pull and repair mode, configured with short intervals...

-As I said about Infrastructure as Code, there are many tools here, and we've clearly not reached peak GitOps -- picking agents right now comes down to making the right trade-offs for your systems -- you will probably need to combine several of these tools to get close to where you want to be.
+As I said about Infrastructure as Code, there are many tools here, and we've clearly not reached peak GitOps -- picking agents right now comes down to making the right trade-offs for your systems -- you will probably need to combine several of these tools to get where you want to be.

 -->